Create a conditional access policy for Exchange on-premises and legacy Exchange Online Dedicated

 Support for mobile devices

 - Native email app on iOS.

 - EAS mail clients such as Gmail on Android 4 or later.

-- EAS mail clients Android for Work devices: Only Gmail and Nine Work apps in the work profile are supported on Android for Work devices.
-For conditional access to work with Android for Work, you must deploy an email profile for the Gmail or Nine Work app, and also deploy those apps as a required install.
+- EAS mail clients Android work profile devices: Only Gmail and Nine Work apps in the work profile are supported on Android work profile devices.
+For conditional access to work with Android work profiles, you must deploy an email profile for the Gmail or Nine Work app, and also deploy those apps as a required install.

 Support for PCs

 The native Mail application on Windows 8.1 and later (when enrolled with Intune)

 Go to the Azure portal, and sign in with your Intune credentials.

 After you've successfully signed in, you see the Azure Dashboard.